Emmotes/ic_spoilers/docs/dynaheir.md

     "id": 1856,
     "flavour_text": "",
     "description": {
         "desc": "Minsc gains the Tanking role and is now eligible for this adventure regardless of other restrictions.
-Dynaheir increases Minsc's base health by $amount%, and then further increases his health by 75% for every 50 areas completed in the current adventure, up to area 600.
-She also increases the health of all Champions, other than Minsc, by 25% of Minsc's max health"
+His base health increases by 200%, and then further increases by 75% for every 50 areas completed in the current adventure, up to area 600.
+All other Champions' health is increased by 25% of Minsc's max health."
     },
     "effect_keys": [
         {